junxit/us-congress-bills-114/bill.md

 - **(b)** *Goal* This program shall be designed to provide direct interaction between forecasters and talented academic and private sector researchers in an effort to bring innovation to forecasting tools and techniques available to the NWS.
 - **(c)** *Selection and appointment* Such fellows shall be competitively selected and appointed for a term not to exceed 1 year.

 ## § 15.
-NOAA Weather Ready All Hazards Award Program
+NOAA weather radio all hazards “Mark Trail” award program

-- **(a)** *Program* The Assistant Administrator for NWS is authorized to establish the NOAA Weather Ready All Hazards Award Program.
+- **(a)** *Program* The Assistant Administrator for NWS is authorized to establish the NOAA Weather Radio All Hazards “Mark Trail” Award Program.
 This award program shall provide annual awards to honor individuals or organizations that use or provide NOAA Weather Radio All Hazards receivers or transmitters to save lives and protect property.
 Individuals or organizations that utilize other early warning tools or applications also qualify for this award.
-- **(b)** *Goal* This award program draws attention to the life-saving work of the NOAA Weather Ready All Hazards Program, as well as emerging tools and applications, that provide real-time warning to individuals and communities of severe weather or other hazardous conditions.
+- **(b)** *Goal* This award program draws attention to the life-saving work of the NOAA Weather Radio All Hazards program, as well as emerging tools and applications, that provide real-time warning to individuals and communities of severe weather or other hazardous conditions.
 - **(c)** *Program elements*
   - **(1)** *Nominations* Nominations for this award shall be made annually by the Weather Field Offices to the Assistant Administrator for NWS.
 Broadcast meteorologists, weather radio manufacturers and weather warning tool and application developers, emergency managers and public safety officials may nominate individuals and/or organizations to their local Weather Field Offices, but the final list of award nominees must come from the Weather Field Offices.
   - **(2)** *Selection of awardees* Annually, the Assistant Administrator for NWS shall choose winners of this award whose timely actions, based on NOAA weather radio all hazards receivers or transmitters or other early warning tools and applications, saved lives and/or property or demonstrated public service in support of weather or all hazard warnings.
-  - **(3)** *Award ceremony* The Assistant Administrator for NWS shall establish a means of making these awards to provide maximum public awareness of the importance of NOAA Weather Radio, and such other warning tools and applications as are represented in the awards.
+  - **(3)** *Award ceremony* The Assistant Administrator for NWS shall establish a means of making these awards to provide maximum public awareness of the important Weather Radio All Hazards program, and such other warning tools and applications as are represented in the awards.

 ## § 16.
 Definitions